 How to rehang a door to open the other way

-If you have remodelled your home recently and now the door can’t open properly because of a large furniture, you can fix this by rehanging it to swing the other way.
+If you have remodelled your home recently and now the door can’t open properly because of a large piece of furniture, you can fix this by rehanging it to swing the other way.

-Measure the positions of the hinges and cut holes in the door jamb in the opposite side.
-To keep the door swinging in the same direction you can just change the position of the swing from left to right.
+Measure the positions of the hinges and cut holes in the door jamb on the opposite side.
+To keep the door swinging in the same direction, you can change the position of the swing from left to right.

 Step 1: Remove the door and the hinges.